Nicholas Hankey Smith

-Nicholas Hankey Smith (1771-1837) was a son of Benjamin and Charlotte Smith, the former a rich West Indian merchant, the latter a celebrated author.
+Nicholas Hankey Smith (1771-1837) was a son of Benjamin and Charlotte Smith, the former a rich West Indian merchant, the latter a celebrated writer.
 He was a Persian Ambassador and British Resident in the Persian Gulf commanding the Presidencies of Bushire, Baghdad and Bussoia.
 He married Anni Petroose, daughter of Khan Petroose, a Persian Minister and grand niece to the late King Fullah Alli Shah.